 How Old Do You Have to Be to Start an Online Business?

-Creative juveniles have been springing up left, and right it would seem.
-Whether they’re becoming YouTube sensations or designing jewelry or decorated t-shirts, youngsters are making a name for themselves.
+Creative juveniles have been springing up left and right; it would seem.
+Youngsters are making a name for themselves, whether they’re becoming YouTube sensations or designing jewelry or decorated t-shirts.
 More importantly, they’re making money.

-Seeing the success of their peers positively encourages a young person to start a business of their own.
+Seeing the success of their peers positively encourages young people to start a business of their own.
 Plus, there are plenty of options, so being a success in any capacity is almost guaranteed.